raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b01_unix-e-shell/01.03_unix-e-bash-parte-I/README.md

   <li>Por último, acessei o manual do comando ls: <code>man ls</code>.
 </ol>
 <h2 id="en">:us: English</h2>
-<p>Today we learned about the Unix system, its history, how it influenced modern Operating Systems (such as Linux and macOS), its internal structure and its file system.
+<p>Today we learned about the Unix system, its history, how it influenced modern Operating Systems (such as Linux and macOS), its internal structure, and its file system.
 We also learned about bash, which is an extremely useful command-line interface (or shell) in the software development process.
-Then, we practiced some unix commands on the bash terminal to create, manipulate, and search files and directories.</p>
+Then, we practiced some Unix commands on the bash terminal to create, manipulate, and search files and directories.</p>
 <h3>Part I — Creating files and directories</h3>
 <ol>
   <li>I ran <code>mkdir</code> to create the unix_tests directory and <code>cd unix_tests/</code> to navigate to it.
   <li>Created a new text file named trybe.txt by running the command <code>touch trybe.txt</code>.
   <li>Then, I created a copy of the file trybe.txt named trybe_backup.txt by using <code>cp trybe.txt trybe_backup.txt</code>.
-  <li>Renamed the file trybe.txt to trybe_original.txt by using the command line <code>mv trybe.txt trybe_original</code>.
+  <li>Renamed the file trybe.txt to trybe_original.txt by using the command-line <code>mv trybe.txt trybe_original</code>.
   <li>While inside the unix_tests directory, I created a new folder called backup with <code>mkdir backup/</code>.
   <li>Then I moved the file trybe_backup.txt to the backup folder by using <code>mv trybe_backup.txt backup/</code>.
   <li>After that, I created another directory inside unix_tests called backup2 by running the line <code>mkdir backup2</code>.